praked/praked.github.io_Archive/_portfolio/portfolio-5.md

 collection: portfolio
 ---

-Designed and developed an autonomous solar powered field tiller using image processing and magnetic encoders to solve simultaneous localization and mapping(SLAM) problem.<a href="https://goo.gl/brkM9U">More Info</a>
+Designed and developed an autonomous solar powered field tiller using image processing and magnetic encoders to solve simultaneous localization and mapping(SLAM) problem.<a href="https://goo.gl/brkM9U"> More Info</a>